 We are aligned with the PhRMA and EFPIA Principles for Responsible Clinical Trial Data Sharing and support enhanced transparency and sharing of clinical trial data with researchers, clinical trial participants, regulators and patient advocates.

-In alignment with the PhRMA and EFPIA Principles for Responsible Clinical Trial Data Sharing, Bristol-Myers Squibb reaffirms our commitment to consider all company-sponsored clinical trials for publication in the scientific literature irrespective of whether the results of the trials are positive or negative.
+In alignment with the PhRMA and EFPIA Principles for Responsible Clinical Trial Data Sharing, Bristol Myers Squibb reaffirms our commitment to consider all company-sponsored clinical trials for publication in the scientific literature irrespective of whether the results of the trials are positive or negative.
 At a minimum, we expect results from all Phase III clinical trials and any clinical trial results of significant medical importance to be submitted for publication.
 This commitment also pertains to investigational medicines whose development programs have been discontinued.
-We will also disclose any financial contributions made by Bristol-Myers Squibb in support of a clinical trial, including publication assistance.
+Scientific publications accurately disclose the Company’s financial and non-financial support, including publication assistance.
 All publication activities will continue to be conducted in alignment with industry and regulatory standards.